 Mr. Gerhard Dieterle (Germany), Ms. Sheamala Satkuru (Malaysia), Mr. Torgny Soderman (Sweden) and Mr. Ivan Tomaselli (Brazil).
 All candidates have been invited to attend the Fifty-second Session of the ITTC.
 The IAG noted the importance of reaching agreement on this issue at this Session of the Council.
 The IAG was briefed by the OIC on the selection panel process.
 The IAG recommended that all candidates address Council on the first day of the ITTC for an equal time allocation, to enable equity in the process.
 The order of speakers should alternate between consumer and producer countries in alphabetical order.
-The IAG recommended that candidates will be available until the fourth day of the ITTC period.
+The IAG recommended that each caucus develop two questions which are to be posed to all candidates.
+The OIC advised that candidates will be available until the fourth day of the ITTC period.
 If requested by the respective caucuses and to allow flexibility for further questions to be asked, the IAG recommended the possibility of the candidates meeting with each caucus after the list of candidates had been further reduced.